The Commonplace

 0.05

 Legacy systems and siloed organizational structures produce persistent forecasting inaccuracies, operational disconnects, and constrained responsiveness.
-Error Rate negative medium forecasting accuracy, operational alignment, responsiveness (lead times)
+Error Rate negative forecasting accuracy, operational alignment, responsiveness (lead times)

 n=5